 Don’t try to write a settlement demand letter on your own.
 Either have your lawyer draft it for you or write it yourself and let your lawyer review it.
 The insurance company will send you a “reservation of rights” letter, which is a formality that shouldn’t concern you.
 Hopefully, negotiations will begin soon afterward.

-A Few Tips on Writing an Effective Settlement Demand Letter
+A Few Tips on How To Write A Claim Settlement Letter

 The following are a few of many possible tips that will help you maximize the effectiveness of your settlement demand letter: